axibase/atsd/integration/nmon/ad-hoc.md

 ### Upload the nmon File

 * Navigate to **Data > nmon Parsers**
-* At the bottom of the page, click "Upload" to import your nmon file or archive of nmon files using the "default" nmon parser.
+* At the bottom of the page, click **Upload** to import your nmon file or archive of nmon files using the default nmon parser.
 * Keep a note of the hostname for which you have just uploaded the data.

 You can learn more about uploading nmon files into ATSD